Abigail887/git-practice/README.md

 This is my first git practice.
-This is intersting.e
+This is interesting.I am looking forward to practice more.